 - Stewardship: Conserving, managing and making the most of the natural resources in our care.

 - Sustainability: Balancing social, environmental and economic considerations with a relentless focus on improving our processes.

 To ensure that we stay current on corporate governance and corporate responsibility trends, we maintain memberships in several industry-related trade associations.
 These associations support and educate members about such issues as community engagement, environmental stewardship and sustainability.
-Company leaders hold committee and/or board positions in many of these organizations.
-Doe Run employs an award-winning project management office (PMO) that utilizes a rigorous process to plan for, manage and evaluate projects.
-The PMO has quantified improvements in areas such as project completion times and budget accuracy.
-By utilizing outside resources and proven programs, we help ensure we are looking at, and implementing as appropriate, best practices.
+Company leaders serve on executive committee and/or hold board positions in many of these organizations.

 We believe that corporate governance is an evolving process.
 We are committed to continuous improvement in setting sustainability targets and in our reporting, so we can continue to operate responsibly and with integrity.

 As this 2021 report was being finalized, Doe Run made changes to the executive team by promoting some members and adding others.
 See the current executive team here.